Explaining where babies come from to kids – A parent’s guide

 When children ask where babies come from, they aren’t asking about sex or how babies are made.

-All they want to know is literally, where they actually came from ie where were they before they were born.
+All they want to know is where they came from, i.e., where they were before birth.

 And the answer is pretty simple… they came from inside a uterus.
 It might be your uterus or someone else’s uterus.

 Or you could say, ‘You grew inside my uterus.
-The uterus is a special bag inside my body and it is a place where a baby can grow.’
+The uterus is a special bag inside my body, a place where a baby can grow.’

 The answer can be as simple as that. 😌 I can hear your sigh of relief!

 And please don’t get worried about having to use the right words.
-If you want to say uterus you can, but please don’t feel that you have to.
+If you want to say uterus, you can, but please don’t feel that you have to.
 Use an explanation that works for you.
-Personally, I like ‘baby bag’ as the uterus is sort of like a reusable bag that a baby grows inside of!
+I like ‘baby bag’ as the uterus is like a reusable bag a baby grows inside!
 But you can also use ‘special place’, ‘tummy’, and even ‘womb’ if you like!

 Use the explanation that feels comfortable for you!